Why You Need MDX For Your Niche Sites

 It made me more determined than ever about static site simplicity and coding lean, clean niche sites that outperform Wordpress.

-In the time it would take a person to craft a beautiful niche blog post using something like Elementor with dynamic elements, I could have several complete Gatsby niche sites up and running, recycle my pre-made React components that are all designed for maximum conversions and be on my way.
+In the time it would take a person to craft a beautiful niche blog post using something like Elementor with dynamic elements, I could have several complete static niche sites up and running, recycle my pre-made React components that are all designed for maximum conversions and be on my way.

 Even just for a regular blog, having the option to include email optin forms throughout your posts is huge.